 Authors must disclose all sources of funding for the research in the Funding Statement of the article.
-The statement should be specifying the role of each in the design of the study, the collection, analysis, and interpretation of data, and the composition of the manuscript.
 Specifically, the full name of each source of funding should be provided accompanied by any associated grant numbers in square brackets, URLs to sponsors' websites.
 If the study has no funding support, please include "The author(s) received no specific funding for this study." in the funding statement.
 Funding sources should not be written in the Acknowledgments or anywhere else in the manuscript file.